ramantehlan/AlvisAI/README.md

 **Step 3: Configure program**

-  - Now you need to got to `includes/config.inc.php` in the root directory and then change `MYSQL DETAIL AREA` to your MySql details.
+  - Now you need to go to `includes/config.inc.php` in the root directory and then change `MYSQL DETAIL AREA` to your MySql details.

 **Step 4: Create bot database**